 Using sources, including the Finsbury Rifles War Diary, archival photos, local newspaper reports, local war memorials and the memorial to Lance Corporal John (Jock) Christie, the project examined the Finsbury Rifles campaign in Egypt, Palestine and Syria in 1916 – 1918.
-Participants looked at the campaign, how it differs from the Western Front, the experiences of local soldiers and the links to local communities today.
+Participants looked at the campaign, how it differed from the Western Front, the experiences of local soldiers and the links to local communities today.

 Volunteers worked with archivists to research the campaign and its local links, collating archival documents and photos.
 The process included transcribing and digitising the Finsbury Rifles War Diary 1916 – 1918, selecting stories and images to write up for the ‘Away from the Western Front’ website.
 Volunteers and staff then worked with a specialist animation company, Chocolate Films, to revisit the collated information, creating a programme of animation workshops with young people.
 Three films were produced – one telling ‘Jock Christie’s story’, a second called ‘Crossing the Desert’, about the experiences of other soldiers in the regiment, and the third called ‘How to Manage your Camels’.